-Grant Recommendation Committee (GRC): A group of seven citizens meeting specific qualifications, who develop funding recommendations for approval by the Board of County Commissioners (BoCC) and Bremerton City Council.
+Grant Recommendation Committee (GRC): A group of eight (8) citizens meeting specific qualifications, who develop funding recommendations for approval by the Board of County Commissioners (BoCC) and Bremerton City Council for city HOME funds.

 Citizen Participation Plan: This plan is prepared to facilitate and encourage public participation and involvement in the Consolidated Plan process and the City's and County's CDBG and HOME program, especially by low- and moderate-income persons.
 The plan identifies the public participation requirements as identified by federal regulations (24 CFR Part 91).